BolajiAyodeji/Blogposts/ckev70ha100hfp6s1492masan.md

 ## We see that you work predominately in Product Design, Product Research, Product Management, Community Building, and Open Source.
 How did you decide to focus on these paths?

 **Peace:** I am very concerned about the product or community I’m involved with.
-How well do people interact with this product? how inclusive is my product/community? what experience do people sense from using this or being part of this?
+How well do people interact with this product? how inclusive and accessible is my product/community? what experience do people sense from using this or being part of this?
 Let’s say I am very concerned about people and how they feel, that has driven me down this line.

 ## What advice do you have for a newbie or intermediate who dreams to work as a Senior Product Designer?